Community and Public Health

 Master of Health Education (MHE)

-The master's degree in Health Education is a 30-credit degree designed to educate students in strategies in health promotion/disease prevention.
+The Master of Health Education (MHE) is a 30-credit fully online degree designed to educate students in strategies of health promotion/disease prevention.
 Coursework emphasizes the acquisition of skills to assess, plan, implement, and evaluate health education programs in the school, community, or worksite setting.
-This master's degree can be completed in as little as a year and helps prepare and advance health professionals.
-Both thesis and non-thesis options are available.
+The MHE can be completed in as little as one calendar year and helps prepare and advance health professionals.

 Master of Science in Health Informatics (MSHI)